Sigevio/ntnui-swimming-frontend/README.md

 ## Pages

-All pages are located in the `frontend/pages` directory.
-Every page is composed of components located in the `frontend/components` directory.
+All pages are located in the `pages` directory.
+Every page is composed of components located in the `components` directory.

 ## API